 Every now and then people ask me, “Rye only has a ban and no fee.
 Why?
 Shouldn’t you go back and try for the fee?”

 I agree that the plastic bag ban/paper bag fee combo is the most effective legislation.
 But at the time I was pushing for change, no other community in Westchester County had tried or even knew what a plastic bag ban was.
-There were only a handful of these laws on the East Coast – in fact, not that many across the country.
+There were only a handful of these laws on the East Coast—and not that many across the country.

 Also, my town’s culture is quite traditional.
 There was no way we would’ve been successful if we’d demanded ban/fee legislation or nothing else.
 Not only were we successful in passing legislation, we did all the groundwork beforehand to educate the community and raise awareness.
 The law was just another step in changing the mindset of the community.
 That’s why the vote by City Council was unanimous.

 Should I now push to amend and update the Rye law?
 In the eight years since Rye’s law has passed, there has been a heightened awareness in Rye about the need to rethink and reuse.
 The community takes pride in its role as a model of sustainability.
-A cultural transformation has and continues to take place and the need to slap on more plastic bag legislation – in Rye – isn’t of paramount importance.
+A cultural transformation has taken and continues to take place, and the need to slap on more plastic bag legislation—in Rye—isn’t of paramount importance.